 Having worked with such an impressive range of retailers, what do you love about retail?
 And what inspires you?

 I enjoy the challenge of keeping things simple to empower the talented people I work with – most of them women.
-Some of them are both the creator and retailer of their product and all of them are ultra-specialised at their own craft with an impressive head for business.
+Some of them are both the creator and retailer of their product, and all of them are ultra-specialised at their craft with an impressive head for business.

-I love using technology to accelerate my client’s purpose, and it’s an amazing experience to be part of the journey that is building digital capability, connectivity and capacity in a business.
+I love using technology to accelerate my client’s purpose, and it’s an amazing experience to be part of the journey that is building digital capability, connectivit, and capacity in a business.

 Throughout your experiences and career, what have you learned the most about yourself?

-I’m thankful for being exposed to a whole range of pressures in business early on with a great mentor who was able to just keep throwing me new challenges.
+I’m thankful for being exposed to a whole range of pressures in business early on with a great mentor who was able to keep throwing me new challenges.
 I’ll always remember once lying to him.
 He stressed to me that lying was only for incredibly smart people with a good memory, smarter than him, smarter than me.
 He said it was much easier to get through life by sticking to the truth and making decisions with honesty and integrity.
 He was right!
-Simple, but simple is so good.
-He showed me what integrity in business was all about and today this is something I really think is one of my best attributes client’s value.
+He showed me what integrity in business was all about, and today, this is something I really think is one of my best attributes client’s value.

 What has been the most challenging point in your career?

 The challenges are ongoing, with new ones emerging all the time.
-One of the most consistent though is the difference between knowing how to use Facebook and knowing how to strategically use social to transform your business.
-It’s surprising how many people tell me that they have tried social and it doesn’t work, when really the issue is that they don’t know ‘how’ to make it work.
+One of the most consistent is knowing how to use social media to transform your business strategically.
+It’s surprising how many people tell me that they have tried social and it doesn’t work when the issue is that they don’t know ‘how’ to make it work.

 Helping people to understand ‘how’ to make social work is how I’ve positioned my business uniquely compared to other agencies.
 We work to build our clients capability, while most agencies try and keep the capability on their side of the fence.
 I’m the opposite because I understand that we all get the best results if social is built into the culture of your business, and that can only be done if we commit to the journey together.
 I have full access to my client’s business, so integrity and trust is paramount.
 I always ask if what I’m doing builds both confidence and competence, which is what’s key in the long term for my business.